AndreaAnge/angular-json-editor/README.md

     - `/demo` - DemoModule (imports TreeModule) with DemoComponent demonstrating Tree View/Editor.

 ## Features
 1. Checkbox selection - user can select/check any tree node.
-Child nodes are coupled with parent meaning if all child nodes are selected,   parent node will be selected as well.
+Child nodes are coupled with parent meaning if parent is selected, its          children will be selected as well.
 2. Remove selected nodes - after nodes are marked/checked (for deletion), user can click REMOVE button to remove nodes from tree.
+All selected nodes will be removed from tree in one action.

 ## To Do
 1. Validate against schema.